konradhalas/dacite/README.md

 The examples below show all features of `from_dict` function and usage of all `Config` parameters.

+Use a dot-notation path if you want to point a nested data class field in a configuration, e.g. `"a.b"`.
+It works for all options.

 ### Nested structures

 You can pass a data with nested dictionaries and it will create a proper